Mark Bloch (artist): Early cyber-migration and Ray Johnson's research

 It was Ray Johnson who introduced Bloch to Robert Delford Brown and his wife Rhett Cone Brown by bringing him in the 1980s to their home "that Mr. Brown called 'The Great Building Crack-Up'" in Greenwich Village which eventually led to Bloch becoming Brown's biographer, writing Robert Delford Brown: Meat, Maps, and Militant Metaphysics," published by the Cameron Art Museum in 2007.

 In 1984, Johnson stated in a radio interview, "Ray Johnson is playing the role of Ray Johnson.
 But there was another possibility, which is that the role of Ray Johnson might have been played by Mark Bloch...
 Mark Bloch, whose introduction to me consists of some letters in which he wrote to me to tell me that he had been impersonating me on the West Coast, which I found rather intriguing.
-And I wrote back immediately to tell him that if he was impersonating me, that I would impersonate him and so we began this correspondence; we finally did meet."
+And I wrote back immediately to tell him that if he was impersonating me, that I would impersonate him, and so we began this correspondence; we finally did meet."

 Bloch corresponded with Johnson from 1982 until the latter's suicide in 1995.
-Bloch has written extensively about Johnson for Whitehot Magazine, The Brooklyn Rail, Paper Magazine and others.
+Bloch has written extensively about Johnson and other art for The Brooklyn Rail, Paper Magazine, New Observations, Whitehot Magazine, The New Art Examiner and others.